-During the year the Council (through the Institute of Professional Legal Studies) provided onsite and part-distance taught courses, for New Zealand law graduates, and for those overseas law graduates and practitioners required to undertake it (see section 18 on the Institute of Professional Legal Studies).
+During the year the Council (through the Institute of Professional Legal Studies) provided onsite part-distance and online taught courses, for New Zealand law graduates, and for those overseas law graduates and practitioners required to undertake it (see section 18 on the Institute of Professional Legal Studies).
 The Council also administered the New Zealand Law and Practice Examination for overseas graduates and practitioners required to undertake it (see section 9 on the New Zealand Law and Practice Examination).